Ryōgoku Kokugikan Sumo Arena

 Tags: sumo kokugikan traditional-sport fan-pilgrimage tokyo

-Ryōgoku Kokugikan Sumo Arena works best as a daytime or off-window itinerary layer in Tokyo.
+Ryōgoku Kokugikan Sumo Arena works as a daytime or off-window itinerary layer in Tokyo.

 Ryōgoku Kokugikan Sumo Arena Fan Planning Snapshot